 Get insured for your trip to Sydney!

-Sydney is a busy, modern and friendly city and people who spend time in the city rave about the food, the beach and the sun.
+Sydney is a busy, modern, and friendly city and people spend time there about the food, beach, and the sun.
 In fact, beaches in Australia are amongst the best in the world, so if you enjoy the water and the sun then Sydney is a must-visit.

 But there’s more to this city than blue water, piercing sun, and white sand.
 Sydney is surrounded by gorgeous and rugged natural attractions in all directions (don’t miss the Blues and the Royal).
 There are tonnes of underrated areas in Sydney that tourists don’t give enough time to (Newtown).
 And we didn’t even cover the rough yet quintessentially Australian Western Sydney areas (yay – bogans)!
 Coming up with a Sydney itinerary is going to make your stay a lot better too.